barefootnetworks/SAI/doc/SAI_Generic_Extensions.md

 # Overview #
 SAI Generic extensions introduce a new SAI object SAI_OBJECT_TYPE_GENERIC_PROGRAMMABLE of object_type_oid.
 This new object uses a single attribute of type sai_json_t defined in this proposal.
 This object and its attribute provide an abstraction of target-specific configurable features otherwise not described in SAI.
 This new object enables the
-- Ability to add exclusive features
+- Support ability to add user features
-- Expose device-specific capabilities
+- Support device-specific capabilities
 - Rapid application prototyping

 The purpose of this document is to introduce these new entities and how they can be leveraged to extend data plane functionality.